 The Yorkfest Youth Art Exhibit will also be displayed at the Agricultural & Industrial Museum this year.
 Youth interested in entering may download the Call for Entries below and submit works by August 10.
 Entries may be dropped off at Creative York throughout the spring and summer months.

 One hundred fine artists from around the country will be chosen to participate in the Festival Marketplace, Saturday (10 a.m. to 5 p.m.) and Sunday (10 a.m. to 4 p.m.).
-Artists who wish to apply can find information below or through Zapplication.
-Entry deadline is May 15.
+A link to the Call for Entries is below; most categories are filled.

 NEW for 2016: Creative York will present the Creative York Family Pavilion with storytelling, balloon twisting and face painting, musical petting zoo, as well as interactive community art projects.
 This area will be located in the Gates & Plough Tavern Courtyard